Buckfast Bees: A Good Hybrid?

 Also, both suppliers are located in areas where Africanized bees are known to be established.
 Of course, every breeder goes to great lengths to produce the best bees possible.

 But, with African genetics in the area – there will also be a risk of unauthorized mating.
-This is unpreventable due to the way bees reproduce.
+This is unpreventable due to the way honey bees reproduce.

 Which brings to question the gentleness factor.
 Every beekeeper that I know who has kept Buckfast bees – had some pretty sassy colonies.
-Any hive of bees may be more aggressive in certain occasions, but these hives were too aggressive for me.

-They are often compared to the Carniolan honey bee – another popular choice for backyard beekeepers.
+Also, they are often compared to the Carniolan honey bee – another popular choice for backyard beekeepers.

 FAQs